-- Research colleges – Compare GPA, standardized test scores, and other statistics to actual historical data from our school for students who have applied and been admitted in the past
+- College preparation and admissions - Students can match college to their career interests and compare colleges and admission rates.
+Students can compare GPA, standardized test scores, and other statistics to actual historical data from our school for students who have applied and been admitted in the past.

-Naviance Student also lets us share information with you and your student about upcoming meetings and events, local scholarship opportunities, and other resources for college and career information.
+Naviance Student also allows counselors to share information with you and your student about upcoming meetings and events, local scholarship opportunities, and other resources for college and career information.

 How do I access Naviance as a parent/guardian?

-On January 6, 2021, all current 5th - 11th grade parents should have received an email from Travita Godfrey email@example.com that contained a personal registration code to access Naviance.
-If you did not receive this email, please email Travita.Godfrey@humbleisd.net.
+In January - February, all current 5th - 11th grade parents will receive an email that contains a personal registration code to access Naviance.
+This email will contain a personal registration code designated.

 When you visit the site for the first time, click the "I need to register" link, enter your personal registration code and follow the on-screen instructions to create your own account.

 As a parent, what is my next step?

 Access your student’s Naviance account to review their course plans, which includes their learning location and course selections for the 2023-2024 school year.
 Instructions for accessing your student’s Naviance account can be found on our Counseling & Behavioral Services website, as well as the email you will receive once your student has selected courses.